-Finance income includes interest income on funds invested (including available-for-sale financial assets), foreign currency gains, dividend income and gains on the disposal of available-for-sale financial assets.
+Finance income includes interest income on funds invested, foreign currency gains, dividend income and gains on the disposal of available-for-sale financial assets.
 Interest income is recognised as it accrues in profit or loss, using the effective interest method.
 Dividend income is recognised in profit or loss on the date that the Group's right to receive payment is established.

-Finance costs comprise interest expense on borrowings, amortised bond issue costs, losses on disposal of available-for-sale financial assets, impairment losses recognised on financial assets (other than trade receivables) and foreign currency losses.
-Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset (see accounting policy 3.4.1) are recognised in the Statements of Profit or Loss and Other Comprehensive Income.
+Finance costs comprise interest expense on borrowings, amortised bond issue costs, impairment losses recognised on financial assets (other than trade receivables) and foreign currency losses.
+Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset (see accounting policy 3.4.1) are recognised in the Statement of Profit or Loss and Other Comprehensive Income.